kavinkumar999/kavinkumar999/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently Exploring AI
+- 🔭 I’m currently Exploring AI and cloud
 - 🌱 I’m currently learning Machine Learning
 - 👯 Always love to collabrate
 - 💬 Ask me about anything, I would be glad to help you